 If you build your email list with your target audience – people who can benefit from your products or services – you can be sure that email marketing will become a significant revenue stream for your business.

-Email has been in use long before the World Wide Web, which makes email marketing the first online marketing channel.
+Email marketing has been in use long before the World Wide Web, which makes email marketing the first online marketing channel.
 Email marketing has been around for a long time, and it continues to lead the pack as it comes to ROI.

 What are the key benefits of email marketing?